rajeevamatya/eduki-hugo-site/content/en/grade-6/arithmetic-fraction/Fraction_as_quantity/index.md

 ---
 title: "01 Multiplication: Fraction as Quantity"
-description: "This article discusses the concept of multiplication with fractions as quantities.
-It explains how to make copies of unit fractions and how to make copies of fractions in general.
-It also discusses the use of block diagrams and number lines to represent and understand multiplication with fractions.
-The article provides examples and visuals to illustrate the concepts."
+description: "This article explains how to multiply fractions as quantities.
+It uses real-life examples, block diagrams, and number lines to illustrate the concept."
 lead: " "
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00